Even-cycle decompositions of graphs with no odd-$K_4$-minor: Proof of Theorem

 By symmetry, the only remaining possibility is if $e,f$, and $g$ are in different cycles of $\mathcal{C}^\Delta$.
 In this case it suffices to show that there are pairwise edge-disjoint paths $Q_{x,y}, Q_{y,z}$, and $Q_{x,z}$, where $Q_{i,j}$ is an $i$-$j$-path in $G_2$ such that $\abs{V(Q_{i,j}) \cap \{x,y,z\}}=2$.
 We may assume that $G_2$ has no cycle containing $x$, $y$, and $z$, else we are done.
 Since $G_2$ is $2$-connected, $G_2$ has a cycle $C$ containing $y$ and $z$.
 Since $G_2$ has no cycles containing $x$, $y$, and $z$, there do not exist three vertex-disjoint paths from the neighbours of $x$ in $G_2$ to $V(C)$.
 By Menger's theorem, there is a proper $2$-separation $(H_1, H_2)$ of $G_2$ such that $x\in V(H_1)\setminus V(H_2)$ and $y,z\in V(C)\subseteq V(H_2)$.
 Since $H_1$ induces a $3$-separation in $G$, we have that $\abs{E(H_1)} \leq 3$.
 In particular, $x$ has degree $2$ in $H_1$ (and hence also in $G_2$).
 Since $G_2$ is $2$-connected, we can find two vertex-disjoint paths $Q_{x,y}$ and $Q_{x,z}$.
 Note that in $G_2 \setminus E(Q_{x,y} \cup Q_{x,z})$, $y$ and $z$ are the only vertices of odd degree and $x$ is an isolated vertex.
 Thus, $G_2\setminus E(Q_{x,y}\cup Q_{x,z})$ has a path $Q_{y,z}$ from $y$ to $z$ avoiding $x$.
 This completes the proof. \end{proof}

 We are now ready to prove our main theorem.

-\begin{THMMAIN} Every $2$-connected Eulerian loopless odd-$K_4$-minor free signed graph with an even number of odd edges is even cycle decomposable. \end{THMMAIN} \begin{proof} Suppose that Theorem~\ref{oddk4free} is false.
+\begin{THMMAIN} Every $2$-connected Eulerian loopless odd-$K_4$-minor-free signed graph with an even number of negative edges is balanced-cycle decomposable. \end{THMMAIN} \begin{proof} Suppose not.
 Let $(G,\Sigma)$ be a counterexample with $\abs{E(G)}$ minimum.
-By Lemma~\ref{del2-cycle}, there are at most two parallel edges between every pair of two vertices.
-Also, $G$ has minimum degree at least $4$, else we can suppress degree-$2$ vertices to obtain a smaller counterexample.
+By Lemma~\ref{del2-cycle}, there are at most two parallel edges between every pair of vertices.
+If $x$ is a degree-$2$ vertex, we can contract an edge incident with $x$, if necessary by re-signing, to obtain a smaller counterexample.
+Thus, $G$ has minimum degree at least $4$.

 By Theorem~\ref{structure}, one of the following holds.